reflectionalist/DS-PhPL/README.md

 -   Brian C. Smith, [Two Lessons of Logic](Articles/Brian-C-Smith_TwoLessonsOfLogic_1987.pdf), 1987

--   Tomas Petricek, [What can Programming Language Research Learn from the Philosophy of Science?](Articles/Tomas-Petricek_WhatCanProgrammingLanguageResearchLearnFromThePhilosophyOfScience_2014.pdf), 2014
+-   Tomas Petricek, [What Can Programming Language Research Learn from the Philosophy of Science?](Articles/Tomas-Petricek_WhatCanProgrammingLanguageResearchLearnFromThePhilosophyOfScience_2014.pdf), 2014